 Definition

-Venture capital (VC) is a form of private equity financing investors provide to startups and early-stage companies with high growth potential.
+Venture capital (VC) is a form of private equiequity financing investors provide to startups and early-stage companies with high growth potential.
 Venture capitalists invest in these companies in exchange for equity or partial ownership, aiming for substantial returns when the company scales, goes public or is acquired.

 Understanding Venture Capital